zowe/zowe-install-packaging/containers/kubernetes/blog/zowe-k8s.md

 Containerization in general and Kubernetes provide many benefits like,

-**Portability**: A container is able to run uniformly and consistently across any platform or cloud.
+- **Portability**: A container is able to run uniformly and consistently across any platform or cloud.
-**Fault isolation**: Each containerized application is isolated and operates independently of others.
+- **Fault isolation**: Each containerized application is isolated and operates independently of others.
-**Efficiency**: Software running in containerized environments shares the machine’s OS kernel, and application layers within a container can be shared across containers.
+- **Efficiency**: Software running in containerized environments shares the machine’s OS kernel, and application layers within a container can be shared across containers.
-**Security**: The isolation of applications as containers inherently prevents the invasion of malicious code from affecting other containers or the host system.
+- **Security**: The isolation of applications as containers inherently prevents the invasion of malicious code from affecting other containers or the host system.
-**Ease of management**: Kubernetes automates the application lifecycle, including:
+- **Ease of management**: Kubernetes automates the application lifecycle, including:
-- **Deployment**: Deploy containers and keep them running in a desired state.
+  * **Deployment**: Deploy containers and keep them running in a desired state.
-- **Rollouts**: Kubernetes lets you initiate, pause, resume, or roll back rollouts to update your application.
+  * **Rollouts**: Kubernetes lets you initiate, pause, resume, or roll back rollouts to update your application.
-- **Service discovery**: Kubernetes can expose a service to external or within the cluster.
+  * **Service discovery**: Kubernetes can expose a service to external or within the cluster.
-Storage provisioning: Kubernetes can mount local or cloud storage for application.
+  * **Storage provisioning**: Kubernetes can mount local or cloud storage for application.
-- **Load balancing**: Kubernetes can distribute the workload based on CPU utilization or custom metrics.
+  * **Load balancing**: Kubernetes can distribute the workload based on CPU utilization or custom metrics.
-- **Autoscaling**: Kubernetes autoscaling can spin up or drain containers based on realtime workload.
+  * **Autoscaling**: Kubernetes autoscaling can spin up or drain containers based on realtime workload.
-- **Self-healing for high availability**: Kubernetes can restart or replace failed containers to prevent downtime.
+  * **Self-healing for high availability**: Kubernetes can restart or replace failed containers to prevent downtime.

 ## Overview of Zowe Kubernetes deployment